unexpand - convert spaces to tabs

 One non-intuitive aspect of unexpand is its restriction to leading <space> characters when neither -a nor -t is specified.
 Users who always want to convert all <space> characters in a file can easily alias unexpand to use the -a or -t 8 option.

 On several occasions, consideration was given to adding a -t option to the unexpand utility to complement the -t in expand (see expand).
 The historical intent of unexpand was to translate multiple <blank> characters into tab stops, where tab stops were a multiple of eight column positions on most UNIX systems.
-An early proposal omitted -t because it seemed outside the scope of the User Portability Utilities option; it was not described in any of the base documents.
+An early proposal omitted -t because it seemed outside the scope of the User Portability Utilities option; it was not described in any of the base documents for Base Definitions volume of POSIX.1-2017, Chapter 7, Locale.
 However, hard-coding tab stops every eight columns was not suitable for the international community and broke historical precedents for some vendors in the FORTRAN community, so -t was restored in conjunction with the list of valid extension categories considered by the standard developers.
 Thus, unexpand is now the logical converse of expand.

 XBD Environment Variables, Utility Syntax Guidelines

 This utility is marked as part of the User Portability Utilities option.

 The definition of the LC_CTYPE environment variable is changed to align with the IEEE P1003.2b draft standard.

 The normative text is reworded to avoid use of the term "must" for application requirements.